The plethory of operations in complex topological K-theory: Introduction

 Cohomology operations provide a very powerful piece of structure associated with a generalised cohomology theory and over the years they been used to prove many deep results in algebraic topology.
 However, despite the ubiquity of cohomology operations, there are some challenges in identifying the appropriate algebraic framework in which to encode the rich structure the operations admit.

 Historically, \emph{cooperations}, the homological analogue of operations, have often been the objects of interest and in many cases of interest they encode the same information.
 These are amenable to study via the medium of Hopf rings and many useful results have been proved that way.
+One may also consider operations from one theory to another, again with corresponding Hopf rings.
+For example, under mild hypotheses, Hunton gives a general description of the homology Hopf ring associated to the completion of a theory with respect to an ideal in the coefficient ring~\cite{Hunton:2002}.

 Unfortunately, a Hopf ring contains no algebraic structure which naturally corresponds to composition of operations.
 To address this, Boardman, Johnson and Wilson introduced the notion of an \emph{enriched Hopf ring} which enhances the structure with an external action encoding the missing information \cite{BoardmanJ:1995}.
 Enriched Hopf rings of cooperations have been computed for many interesting theories, including complex $K$-theory~\cite[Theorem 17.14]{BoardmanJ:1995}.
 However, this structure can be somewhat cumbersome for performing computations as the enrichment is not easily expressed in terms of generators and relations.